anthonybench/T-of-X/backend/BACKEND.md

 **https://t-of-x-backend.anthonybench.vercel.app/sessions/user/:username**
 > Returns an array of json *session* objects that match the provided *username*, of the same response-format shown above.
 If given a new user (not found in database), the user is created.

+**url**
+> Returns an array of the single json *user* object that matches that username, or an empty array if none found.

 `POST`

 **https://t-of-x-backend.anthonybench.vercel.app/sessions/add**